 Ginger prefers humid environments.
 Ideally, it would have about 50-60% ambient humidity around the plant at all times.
 If it’s outdoors, applying wet wood chip mulch around the plants will increase the ambient humidity until the moisture evaporates.
 Misting the plants also helps.
 Container-grown plants can have a pebble tray with water placed underneath to help increase the ambient humidity, as well.

 Ginger needs slightly acidic soils to grow and allow the rhizomes to develop fully.
 The ideal soil pH ranges from 5.5-6.5.
 The best soil types are loamy and sandy.
 Both loamy and sandy soils are loose and allow faster drainage while also maintaining moisture for the roots to establish properly.
 A blend of the two will work just fine.

 The most important thing for the soil mixture is to be able to hold moisture to keep it available for the rhizomes.
 Add compost before planting time, as it can absorb and hold moisture for your rhizome as well.

-A balanced 5:5:5 NPK fertilizer is perfect for your ginger.
+A balanced 5:5:5 NPK fertilizer is perfect for providing essential nutrients to your ginger.
 Add fertilizer to your soil a few days prior to planting, and follow the manufacturer’s directions as to when to add more.
-It’s generally every couple months for a slow-release fertilizer.
+It’s generally every couple of months for a slow-release fertilizer.

 As is the case with most perennials, ginger should be pruned in early spring.
 This is a good time as there’s plenty of warmth and humidity that allows the stems to recover quickly.
 Make sure to snip off dead and dying stems before new growth appears.